 You can utilize our Bill Pay through online banking or request Fi-Fi transfers, as well as doing a Wire Transfer.

-where you are able to change your PIN.
-It will ask your date of birth, which will need to be entered as: MM/YY.
-For example, November 12, 1995 will be entered as: 11/95.
+where you are able to change or activate your PIN.
+It will ask for identifying information, along with your date of birth.
+The date of birth will need to be entered as: MM/DD/YYYY.
+For example, November 12, 1995 will be entered as: 11/12/1995.

 The first $200 of the check deposit will be made available immediately.
 The rest is placed on a two business day hold.